A control room with people monitoring surveillance screens.

 Cost Per Credit Hour

-* A bachelor’s degree requires 120 credit hours.
-However, the BS in FESA is designed specifically for students who have already earned 60 credit hours from an Associate of Applied Science (AAS) degree in a related field.
-This program provides the final 60 credit hours needed to complete your bachelor’s degree, allowing you to build on your previous education and graduate faster.
+1 The FESA program provides the final 60 credit hours needed to complete your bachelor’s degree, allowing you to build on your previous education and graduate faster.

-Offers a unique "2+2" pathway designed for working professionals seeking career advancement.
-The program allows students with an Associate of Applied Science (AAS) degree in a related field to seamlessly transfer and complete their bachelor’s degree.
+Designed for working professionals, the program offers a unique 2+2 pathway that allows students with an Associate of Applied Science (AAS) degree in a related field to seamlessly transfer and complete their bachelor’s degree.

 Industry-Recognized Certifications

-Equips students for industry-recognized certifications, such as Certified Emergency Manager (CEM) and Associate Emergency Manager (AEM).
-It also offers pathways to construction certifications like the Certified Associate Constructor (CAC).
+Prepare for industry-recognized certifications such as Certified Emergency Manager (CEM), Associate Emergency Manager (AEM), and Certified Associate Constructor (CAC).

 High Market Demand